-fermata: Writings inspired by Music, edited by Eva Bourke and Vincent Woods will be launched at this year’s Clifden Arts Festival at 4.30 on Saturday, 24th September in the Station House Theatre.
+fermata: Writings inspired by Music, edited by Eva Bourke and Vincent Woods was launched at this year’s Clifden Arts Festival.

 fermata is a collection of poetry and prose responding to the universally appealing theme of music edited by Eva Bourke and Vincent Woods.
 A fermata in musical notation is a pause or a hold extending the length of the note played, literally a breathing space.
 The strong connection between music and word is embodied in this diverse compilation of writings on music in poetry and prose.
 It is a chorus of diverse and lively voices in response to the most beloved of all the arts.

 The writings of the sixty-five contributors is all-embracing, they respond to the music inspired by singers, composers, musicians, dancers and nature.
 From Bach, Shostakovich, Saint Saëns, Fauré to a lullaby in a dead South African language, from a practice session in a community centre to the melodious litany for a wagtail, from elegies for Elvis and a lament for Johnny Cash.
 All this and far more can be found in fermata.